vladimir-vovk/currency/README.md

 # Admin

-Open http://localhost:8000/admin (user: admin, password: admin).
+Open [http://localhost:8000/admin](http://localhost:8000/admin) (user: admin, password: admin).

 All available currencies for conversion are in "Currencies" table.
 You can manage them manually.

-All currencies rates is in "Rates" table.
+All currencies rates are in "Rates" table.
 To update rates use command:
 ```
 python3 currency/manage.py update_rates.
 ```